RAKWireless/Awesome-WisBlock/Enclosures/Outdoor-Solar/README.md

 ----

 ## Design details
-The body part of the enclosure has openings for
+The body of the enclosure has openings for
 - the antenna (it is advised to use a water-tight N-type antenna connector instead of the standard SMA connector in the design)
 - a PG7 wire gland
 - a small lid to access the USB port of the WisBlock